FANUC-CORPORATION/fanuc_driver_doc/docs/quick_start/quick_start.md

 ### Driver Network Configuration

-The ROS 2 Control Driver requires a network connection to the robot, which can be either port 1 or port 2.
+The ros2_control Driver requires a network connection to the robot, which can be either port 1 or port 2.
-It is recommended that the ROS 2 network be on a port that is isolated from all other Ethernet communications.
+It is recommended that the ros2_control network to the robot be on a port that is isolated from all other Ethernet communications.

 First, we will set IP addresses for each of the Ethernet connections.